-HealthStream, Inc. (HealthStream or the Company) provides workforce, patient experience, and provider solutions for healthcare organizations-all designed to support the people that deliver patient care which, in turn, supports the improvement of business and clinical outcomes.
-Delivered primarily as Software-as-a-Service ("SaaS"), our solutions focus on some of the most significant challenges facing the healthcare workforce and healthcare organizations today, including the need to effectively manage, retain, engage, and develop healthcare workforce talent; meet rigorous compliance requirements; efficiently manage ongoing medical staff credentialing and privileging processes; and deliver optimal patient experiences of care in healthcare organizations.
+HealthStream, Inc. (HealthStream or the Company) provides workforce and provider solutions for healthcare organizations-all designed to support the people that deliver patient care which, in turn, supports the improvement of business and clinical outcomes.
+Delivered primarily as Software-as-a-Service (SaaS), our solutions focus on some of the most significant challenges facing the healthcare workforce and healthcare organizations today, including the need to effectively manage, retain, engage, and develop healthcare workforce talent; meet rigorous compliance requirements; and efficiently manage ongoing medical staff credentialing and privileging processes.